charliecalvert/CloudNotes/Assignments/GitNewRepo.md

-# Git New Repo
+# Git Account

 Use [BitBucket](https://bitbucket.org) to host a private [git](http://git-scm.com/book/en/v2) repository.
 You have two choices:

-    Create a new BitBucket account if you don't have one already Use an existing BitBucket account.
+- Create a new BitBucket account if you don't have one already
+- Use an existing BitBucket account.
+- If you prefer GitHub or some other cloud repository, that should also work.

 In the account, create a new repository.
 Name your git repository like this, where isit322 should be name of your class:

-	isit322_lastname
+	prog219_lastname

 For instance:

+	prog219_calvert
 	prog272_calvert
 	prog270_calvert
 	isit320_calvert
-	isit320_calvert
+	isit322_calvert

 Make sure you give me read/write access to it.
-Use the send invitation link and use ccalvert as my id.
+Use the send invitation link and use **ccalvert** as my id.

 And most important, include a .gitignore with the following items in it:

 	node_modules
 	.metadata
 	.idea
+	bower_components
+	components
 	Thumbs.db
+	*.zip

 This video shows how to proceed: